 But what else I noticed when I visited Boursin’s website is that there’s also a whole bunch of other Boursin cheese flavors.
 I just need to stop being so focused at the grocery store and look around now and then!
 I think I’ve been shopping the same stores so long I know exactly what I want, exactly where it is and I just don’t take those long strolls through the store that some people do, thinking about what they might make or buy.

 So it passed me by that Boursin now has, in addition to the original Garlic & Fine Herbs, Shallot & Chive, Basil & Chive, Pepper, Cranberry & Spice, and Red Chili Pepper flavors.
 You can take this same basic recipe and alter it for any of those or any of your own flavor profiles.
 Gosh, you’re limited only by your imagination (and good taste!)

 One thing to mention about the Easy Homemade Boursin Cheese as opposed to actual Boursin, made with the Gournay cheese is that it is super creamy and rich and it is a little smoother than actual Boursin.
 Real deal Boursin is creamy, too, but can be just a bit crumbly, kind of like the texture of a really creamy blue cheese.
 I’m all about the flavor, but I just thought I might give that a mention so you know.

-Either way, though, I mix the cheese, butter, salt, white pepper, and garlic powder all in the food processor and then add the herbs and stir in by hand.
-That way, I don’t have a green dip.
+Make sure to mix the cream cheese, butter, salt, white pepper, and garlic powder all in the food processor first and then add the herbs, whether you use fresh or dried, by hand.
+That way, you won’t have a green dip.

 Saving Money on Easy Homemade Boursin Cheese: